Gloucester Agricultural Society

 8.3 GREY WATER

-Grey water barrels for grease or contaminated water are provided behind the concession lines.
+A grey water sink for contaminated water is provided behind the concession lines.
 Unauthorized dumping of grey water will receive a written warning to desist.
 A second offence will trigger a mandatory evacuation order from the Fairgrounds with no refund.

 Only products, offers and/or services listed in the use clause of the Exhibitor contract may be sold or presented by the Exhibitor.
 Products not so listed and deemed to be in direct competition with another vendor, will be ordered to be removed by the Concession Committee.